-We calculate the Minimum Payment Due as follows.
-We begin with any past due amount.
-We add any amount specified in a promotional offer.
-We add any amount required by the Promotion Calculation.
+To calculate the Minimum Payment Due we begin with any past due amount.
+We then add any additional amount specified in a promotional offer.
 We also add the largest of the following:

-- The Calculated New Balance if it is less than \$27; - \$27 if the Calculated New Balance is at least \$27; or

-1% of the Calculated New Balance plus the amount of your billed interest charges on that balance, any minimum interest charge allocated to that balance, and any applicable late fee.
-(The result is rounded up to the nearest dollar.)
+- The Calculated New Balance if it is less than \$27: - \$27 if the Calculated New Balance is at least \$27; or - 1% of the Calculated New Balance plus the amount of your billed interest charges on that balance, any minimum interest charge on the Calculated New Balance allocated to that balance, and any applicable late fee (the result is rounded up to the nearest cent).
 However, we subtract interest charges that accrued during prior billing cycles on a deferred interest balance that ended during the billing cycle covered by the statement.

-The Calculated New Balance equals the New Balance on the billing statement less balances subject to the Promotion Calculation and less any balances subject to either of two types of promotional terms.
+The Calculated New Balance equals the New Balance on the billing statement less any balances subject to either of two types of promotional terms.
 The first type are terms that do not require a minimum payment.
 The second type are terms that require an additional amount as part of the Minimum Payment Due.
+The Minimum Payment Due may reflect adjustments to the New Balance and is never more than the Calculated New Balance plus any additional amount required by a promotional offer.